Bira/octopus-carnival/_drafts/wir-dscc-cloud-ray.md

 Adults cruise the skies continuously, only descending to rest or to attack land-bound prey.
-Sure, it eats little for its size, but for a Huge creature that can still mean its meals consist of a whole person or similarly sized animal every few days.
+Sure, it eats little for its size, but for a Huge creature that can still mean its meals consist of a whole person or similarly sized animal.
 Adults are Level 23 Elite Skirmishers with 424 HP.

 The adult has a much stronger version of the pup's **Sting**, with Reach 4.
 It can also use a Reach 1 **bite** that deals more damage and grabs the